nautobot/nautobot-app-circuit-maintenance/docs/user/app_getting_started.md

 ### Define source emails per Provider

-In the Nautobot UI, under **Circuits -> Providers**, for each Provider that we would like to track via the Circuit Maintenance plugin, we **must** configure at least one email source address (or a comma-separated list of addresses) in the **`Custom Fields -> Emails for Circuit Maintenance plugin** field.
+In the Nautobot UI, under **Circuits -> Providers**, for each Provider that we would like to track via the Circuit Maintenance app, we **must** configure at least one email source address (or a comma-separated list of addresses) in the **`Custom Fields -> Emails for Circuit Maintenance app** field.

-These are the source email addresses that the plugin will detect and will use to classify each notification for each specific provider.
+These are the source email addresses that the app will detect and will use to classify each notification for each specific provider.

-Also, by default, the Provider **name** is used to match the provider parser from the `circuit-maintenance-parser` library, but if a custom mapping is desired (i.e. CenturyLink to Lumen), you can define this custom mapping in the **`Custom Fields -> Provider Parser for Circuit Maintenance plugin** field.
+Also, by default, the Provider **name** is used to match the provider parser from the `circuit-maintenance-parser` library, but if a custom mapping is desired (i.e. CenturyLink to Lumen), you can define this custom mapping in the **`Custom Fields -> Provider Parser for Circuit Maintenance app** field.

 ### Configure Notification Sources in `nautobot_config.py`